FikaWorks/grgate/CONTRIBUTING.md

 $ ngrok http 8080
 ```

-Create a new webhook from the Github organization or repository settings page.
+Create a new webhook from the GitHub organization or repository settings page.

 Use the following settings:
 - set the payload URL to your ngrok endpoint, ie: